Penn Vet Scientist Receives Grant to Study Unconventional T Cell Response to Advance Potential HIV/AIDS Vaccine Development

 The W.W.
 Smith Charitable Trust funds unique and meritorious medical research in the Philadelphia metropolitan region related to heart disease, cancer, and AIDS.
 Research proposals are peer reviewed by a medical advisory committee and funding is awarded to proposals capable of having a direct influence on the fight against these degenerative diseases.
 Since its inception in 1977, the W.W.
 Smith Charitable Trust has awarded over $82 million in medical research grants.

-Learn more about Penn's AIDS research in Penn Today.
+Learn more about about Penn’s AIDS research in Penn Today.

 About Penn Vet